 An Agent Can Schedule Viewings With Prospective Tenants

-Another benefit of listing your rental with a real estate agent is that he'll be the one to physically show the property.
-His time is wasted, not yours, if the prospective tenant doesn't show up or turns out to be unacceptable.
+Another benefit of listing your rental with a real estate agent is that they'll be the one to show the property physically.
+Their time is wasted, not yours if the prospective tenant doesn't show up or turns out to be unacceptable.

 A large part of an agent's job involves networking.
 Real estate agents must continuously find new clients to represent, as well as potential buyers or renters to fill the listings they already have.
-Her daily actions are consumed by real estate so it's possible that the agent will come across a prospective tenant simply through her daily interactions.
+Their daily actions are consumed by real estate, so it's possible that the agent will come across a prospective tenant simply through her daily interactions.

 It's also common for agents to have long lists of contacts to whom they send their new listings.

-A real estate agent can help you accurately price your rental because he should have experience with the rental market in your area.
+A real estate agent can help you accurately price your rental because they should have experience with the rental market in your area.